cheshireoctopus/cheshireoctopus.github.io/content/blog/saying-no/index.md

 ### Pernicious Belief 3: Say "Yes"

-Pushing back against the straight-forward, unidirectional, two-step system was is to heresy.
+Pushing back against the straight-forward, unidirectional, two-step system is akin to heresy.
 The product team understands the problem the best and engineering is there to build product's vision.
 Engineers are supposed to say "yes".

 ## The Ease of "Yes"